TheaFrances/Coleoid_genome_topology_2025/3. Chromatin loop analysis/README.md

 python3 mustache.py -f 409493_intrachrom.allValidPairs.hic -r 50kb -norm KR -pt 0.01 -o eupsc_loops_50k.tsv
 ```

 Where eupsc_50k_loops.tsv is the specified outfile.
 This was repeated for each species (samples 212489 - *O. bimaculoides* and 992270 - *S. officinalis*) at both 50 and 100 kb resolution.
+Examples of outfiles for *E. scolopes* can be found [here](../Test%20input%20files/eupsc_loops_100k.tsv) at 50 kb resolution and [here](../Test%20input%20files/eupsc_loops_100k.tsv) at 100 kb resolution.

 ### Merge loop calls across resolutions